MichaelCade/90DaysOfDevOps/Days/day58.md

 We also need to be aware of the state file that is created also inside our directory and for this hello world example our state file is simple.
 This is a JSON file which is the representation of the world according to Terraform.
 The state will happily show off your sensitive data so be careful and as a best practice put your `.tfstate` files in your `.gitignore` folder before uploading to GitHub.

-By default the state file as you can see lives inside the same directory as your project code, but it can also be stored remotely as an option.
-In a production environment this is likely going to be a shared location such as an S3 bucket.
+By default, the state file as you can see lives inside the same directory as your project code, but it can also be stored remotely as an option.
+In a production environment, this is likely going to be a shared location such as an S3 bucket.

-Another option could be Terraform Cloud, this is a paid for managed service.
+Another option could be Terraform Cloud, this is a paid-for-managed service.
 (Free up to 5 users)

-The pros for storing state in a remote location is that we get:
+The pros for storing state in a remote location are that we get:

 - Sensitive data encrypted
 - Collaboration
 - Automation
-- However it could bring increase complexity
+- However, it could bring increase the complexity

 ```JSON
 {